 - Made with high-quality materials, including Simbatex foam and titanium Aerocoil springs.

-- Breathable and hypoallergenic cover that is soft to the touch.
+- Breathable and hypoallergenic cover

 - Fewer springs than the others in the Hybrid range